BitcoinDesign/Guide/guide/designing-products/user-research.md

 ### An unknowable userbase

-The Bitcoin protocol works with addresses and has otherwise no sense of identity that allows us to find out who uses the system and performs various functions.
-Analyzing the blockchain allows for some basic transaction behavior analysis, but analysis cannot tie it to specific persons or locations.
-While this is generally a fantastic user benefit for privacy and security, it is harder to understand user behavior and recruit users for research.
+The Bitcoin protocol only knows its users through pseudonymous addresses.
+We can analyze the Bitcoin blockchain for fundamental transaction behavior analysis, but further analysis of addresses and transactions can be complicated.
+While this provides incredible privacy and security for users, it can make things challenging for user researchers.

 ### It's a public ledger